Maxillofacial Surgery Miscellaneous Short Essays

 - Papilloma is a common benign neoplasm of the oral cavity arising from epithelial tissue

-Clinical Features of Papilloma:
+Clinical Features Of Papilloma:

 - Age- Third, fourth, and fifth decade of life Sex-both sexes are equally affected